fenago/deep-learning-for-nlp/Lab Guides/chapter_13/Lab_8.md

 layer.
 - How to learn a word embedding while fitting a neural network.
 - How to use a pre-trained word embedding in a neural network.

-13.8.1

-Next

-This is the end of the part on word embeddings.
-In the next part you will discover neural text classification.

-Part VI
-Text Classification

-144